Unit 9: History of Life

 If we are going to discuss Evolution, we need to define terms

-- Chemical evolution: Simple atoms on prebiotic earth assemble into complex molecules near hot springs or under rocks having the necessary wet-dry and hot-cold cycles.
+- Chemical evolution: Simple atoms on prebiotic earth must assemble into complex molecules near hot springs or under rocks having the necessary wet-dry and hot-cold cycles.
 Carbs, proteins, lipids, amino acids, nucleotides, RNA, DNA (of the right kinds, purity, and chirality) must assemble and survive extremes in temperature, pH, and moisture for millions of years before they advance to the next step.
 An alternative view (Panspermia) suggests that they came in on meteorites.

 - Micro-evolution: This refers to minor changes that occur within species.
 Nobody debates this.
 Examples we see: the different breeds of dogs, and the different races of men.